eoyebami/eoyebami.github.io/posts/eks/2023-12-19-k8-command-tricks.md

   * Ex:
     - `kubectl expose deployment myapp-deployment --type=LoadBalancer --name=myapp-svc --target-port=80 --port=80`
     - `kubectl create svc nodeport nginx --tcp=80:80--node-port=30000`: the only way to create a svc and specify the NodePort; creates a nodeport svc named nginx
+<h4>Namespaces</h4>
+  - `kubectl create ns dev`: creates ns named dev
+<h4>Filtering Labels</h4>
+  - `kubectl get <object> --selector app=webapp --selector tier=front-end`: will for objects with match the labels in the selectors flag
+    * NOTE: If you are looking to run a `wc -l` to count the pods, use `--no-headers` to remove the headers when retrieving the data.